automorphism88/gentoo-overlay/README.md

 See https://github.com/AmesCornish/buttersink

 app-text/calibre
-Gentoo ebuild with a USE flag added to toggle system vs bundled dev-python/beautifulsoup.
+Gentoo ebuild with USE flags added to toggle system vs bundled dev-python/beautifulsoup and Gentoo patches removing update dialogs and disabling plugins.
+Default behavior is as in official Gentoo ebuild.
 Also updated to latest version of calibre more quickly than official Gentoo ebuild.

 sys-boot/grub-customizer
 See https://launchpad.net/grub-customizer